All Episodes

 And we're being told that some of those chemicals are dangerous.

-First want to remind you tough economic times means you got to do everything you can do in your power to save money.
+First, want to remind you: tough economic times means you got to do everything you can do in your power to save money.

 One way everybody can save a lot of money without sacrificing service.

-One IOTA is switching to my cell phone company, and that's Pure Talk.
+One iota is switching to my cell phone company, and that's Pure Talk.

-Uh, it is the no contract wireless company.
+It is the no-contract wireless company.

 You don't have to sign a contract.